The prostate is great at producing quick and powerful orgasms but also plays a role in sperm production.

 You didn’t think you could just go in there willy-nilly, did you?
 There are a few things you’ll want to have on hand when you go searching for the P-spot:

-- Lube.
-There’s no such thing as too much lube when it comes to anal play.
-Choose a silicone-based lube, like Penchant Premium, to help reduce friction and prevent painful chafing or tearing.
+- Lube: There’s no such thing as too much lube when it comes to anal play.
+Choose a silicone-based lube to help reduce friction and prevent painful chafing or tearing.

-- Barrier protection.
-Sorry to spoil the romance, but poop comes out of the butt.
+- Barrier protection: Sorry to spoil the romance, but poop comes out of the butt.
 That’s a fact.
 And where there’s poop, there’s bacteria.
 Plus, no matter how much you wash your hands, there’s probably still some bacteria under your nails.
-Placing a condom or latex glove over your finger is a good idea if penetration is on the menu.
+Placing a condom or latex glove over your finger or having your partner use an internal condom is a good idea if penetration is on the menu.

-- Anal toys.
-Sex toys aren’t mandatory, but they sure can spice up prostate play.
-Some butt plugs are shaped with prostate stimulation in mind, like these ones, which can make finding the P-spot easier.
+- Anal toys: Sex toys aren’t mandatory, but they sure can spice up prostate play.
+Some butt plugs are shaped with prostate stimulation in mind, which can make finding the P-spot easier.

-- Wipes.
-Also not mandatory, but wipes are a good idea for freshening up before and after anal play.
-Buy alcohol-free wipes to avoid irritation.
+- Wipes: Also not mandatory, but wipes are a good idea for freshening up before and after anal play.
+Alcohol-free wipes can help avoid irritation.

 Check your hands